adithirgis/pollucheck/README.md

 ![](inst/shiny/WWW/CPCB_data_down_S.jpeg)

--   Select the Indian state from the "State Name" dropdown.
+-   Select the Indian state from the "State Name" drop-down.

 ![](inst/shiny/WWW/CPCB_Station.jpeg)

--   Now select the city for which the data needs to be downloaded using the "City Name" dropdown menu.
+-   Now select the city for which the data needs to be downloaded using the "City Name" drop-down menu.

 ![](inst/shiny/WWW/CPCB_Station_city.jpeg)